davidsecacontrol/FilterEmbeddedLibrary/README.md

 ## Compilation
+For usage of this library, check [installation](#Installation) chapter.

-This repository uses CMake.
+For development, this repository uses CMake.
 It is already configured for the [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) and runs on the default generator.

 ## Documentation
 This repository uses doxygen.
 For Windows, run `doxygen Doxyfile`.